Category Archives: Canadian Studies Program UC Berkeley

 PROGRAM NEWS

-The Canadian Studies Program is pleased to announce Sophie Helpard as a recipient of our Edward E. Hildebrand Graduate Research Fellowship for Spring 2025.
+The Canadian Studies Program is pleased to announce that Erin Dunbar has been awarded an Edward E. Hildebrand Research Fellowship for Summer 2025.

 UPCOMING EVENTS